benmatela/posts-crud-react-nodejs/frontend/README.md

 ### How it works:

-* Performs CRUD operations
+* This app performs basic CRUD operations
-* Shows a list of Posts
+* When the app loads it renders a list of Posts
-* To edit/remove a Post, simply click on a post from the list.
+* To edit/remove a Post, simply click on it from the list.

 # Pre-requisites
 - Install [Node.js](https://nodejs.org/en/) v16.13.1
-- `/backend` should be running.
-See the README file inside.
+- `/backend` API should be running.
+See the README file inside the folder to learn how to run it.

 ## Available Scripts